With an estimated 48.9 million people in the US living with a disability, it’s crucial for companies to prioritize website accessibility.

-Most disabilities fall into (at least) one of four categories.
-The following list explains some of ways in which developers and designers can make websites more accessible for people with that type of disability.
+Most disabilities fall into one (or more) of these four categories: visual, auditory, motor and cognitive.
+The following list explains some of the ways that developers and designers can make websites more accessible for people with each type of disability.

 Major elements: Font sizing, colors, images